MarjoleinHordijk/PythonTutorials/docs/source/04_01_IntroPyQGIS.rst

 Hint: Use the Extract by Attribute algorithm to find the building that satisfies the minimum size demand.

-The remaining buildings looks like this.
+The remaining buildings look like this.
 If you open the attribute table, you will be able to find the ID number of this building to be “3”.

 .. image:: https://github.com/MarjoleinHordijk/PythonTutorials/blob/master/images/02_01/10.png?raw=true